Skip to content

 def remove(nums: list[int], index: int):

-# Move all elements after `index` one position forward
+# Move all elements after index index forward by one position

 for i in range(index, len(nums) - 1):